tenthousandfailures/blog/strategypattern/README.md

-## Strategy Pattern in SystemVerilog Example
+## Strategy Pattern implemented in SystemVerilog Example

 See the URL for more
 <https://tenthousandfailures.com/blog/>